How to Make Cheese Foam for Milk Tea

 Yes, you can!
 While cheese foam is often served over cold tea, it works great for both hot and cold drinks.
 If you want to use it for hot beverages, make sure to whip the cream cheese well so doesn’t melt altogether when you pour it into the hot drink.

-Traditional cheese tea is made with black tea or green tea, but you can get creative and try it with any variations of milk tea kind of tea or boba drink you want.
+Traditional cheese tea is made with black tea or green tea, but you can get creative and try it with any variations of milk tea* or boba drink you want.

 Tea is considered healthy and cheese foam may also have some health benefits on its own, but it´s also high in calories and fat (and very often, it’s prepared with lots of sugar), so you should enjoy it in moderation.